pillowlab/mTDRdemo/README.md

 Example Script
 -
-Open ``mTDRdemo.m`` to see how we estimate the parameters and the number of dimensions by AIC.
+Open ``mTDRdemo.m`` to see how we estimate the parameters and the number of dimensions by AIC. ``demoLearning.m`` is a more step-by-step view of the functions used for parameter learning when the number of dimensions have been specified.

 Simple Overview